 SCQE is a mean field approach that can provide this type of calculation.
 The problem consists of three parts which we formally write as the Schr\"odinger equation,

-where $\psi_{\alpha E}(\vec r)$ is the electronic wave function at energy $E$ and the discrete index $\alpha$ labels the different sub-bands (or propagating channels) that propagate in the device. $H_0$ is the Hamiltonian and $U(\vec r)$ the electric potential.
+where $\Psi_{\alpha E}(\vec r)$ is the electronic wave function at energy $E$ and the discrete index $\alpha$ labels the different sub-bands (or propagating channels) that propagate in the device. $H_0$ is the Hamiltonian and $U(\vec r)$ the electric potential.
 From the wave function, one obtains the electron density $n(\vec r)$,

 where $f_\alpha (E) = 1/[e^{(E-\mu_\alpha)/kT_\alpha} + 1]$ is the Fermi function in the corresponding electrode with electro-chemical potential $\mu_\alpha$ and temperature $T_\alpha$.
-At zero temperature and equilibrium ($\mu_\alpha = \mu$ and $T_\alpha = 0$), Eq.\eqref{eq:ILDOS}) is essentially the Integrated local density of states (ILDOS) and we shall abusively refers to it as the ILDOS even in the general case.
-Finally, the Poisson equation closes the set of equation,
+At zero temperature and equilibrium ($\mu_\alpha = \mu$ and $T_\alpha = 0$), Eq.~\eqref{eq:ILDOS}) is essentially the Integrated local density of states (ILDOS) and we shall abusively refer to it as the ILDOS even in the general case.
+Finally, the Poisson equation closes the set of equations,

-where $e>0$ is the electron charge, $\epsilon(\vec{r})$ the local dielectric constant and the doping charge density $n_{\rm d}$ accounts for electric charges not treated at the quantum mechanical level, e.g. dopants of surface charges.
+where $e>0$ is the electron charge, $\epsilon(\vec{r})$ the local dielectric constant, and the doping charge density $n_{\rm d}$ accounts for electric charges not treated at the quantum mechanical level, e.g. dopants or surface charges.